edgarnegronrabell/edgarnegronrabell/README.md

 ### Hi there 👋
+My name is Edgar Negrón.
+I'm a self taught programmer from Puerto Rico.
+I have a Bachelor's degree in Audiovisual Communications
+				and I'm a film freak.
+I decided to switch careers in January 2019 and since then have begun my journey to become a programmer.
+				I have studied Front-end languages and frameworks such as HTML, CSS, SASS, JavaScript, Bootstrap, Bulma, and Vue.js but I'm also familiar with Back-end languages and frameworks such as NodeJS, Express and MongoDB.
+Since 2019, I have been working as a Web Developer for the Center for Puerto Rican Studies in Hunter College where I have worked with Drupal, SCSS, Bootstrap Python, Dash and Flask.
+				Earlier this year, I started working on a Full-Stack project implementing the MEVN stack, and improving my skills in Vue.js, Node, Express and Mongo DB.

 <!--
 **edgarnegronrabell/edgarnegronrabell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.